 Gentamicin is commonly prescribed for a period of 7 to 10 days.
 Gentamicin is injected into a muscle or administered by an IV into a vein.
 There’s a chance you’ll be taught how to use an IV at home.

 Is Gentamicin Injection effective in the treatment of urinary tract infections?

-Patients with urinary tract infections were given one daily intramuscular injection of 160 mg gentamicin or 60 or 80 mg every 8 hours for 8 to 15 days.
-Ten of eleven patients who received one shot daily were cured, compared to eight of ten who had three doses daily.
+Patients with urinary tract contamination were given a one-day to day intramuscular infusion of 160 mg gentamicin or 60 or 80 mg at regular intervals for 8 to 15 days.
+Ten of eleven patients who got a single shot every day were relieved, compared with eight of ten

 Genticyn Injection is used to treat a variety of bacteria.
 Medical applications are possible.
 Gentamicin is effective against a variety of gram-negative bacteria, such as Pseudomonas, Proteus, Escherichia coli, Klebsiella pneumoniae, Enterobacter aerogenes, Serratia, and Gram-positive Staphylococcus.